trevorbaca/baca/docs/source/api/baca/divisions.rst

       .. automethod:: DivisionSequence.split

-   .. automethod:: DivisionSequence.split_by_durations
+   .. automethod:: DivisionSequence.split_each_by_durations

-   .. automethod:: DivisionSequence.split_by_rounded_ratios
+   .. automethod:: DivisionSequence.split_each_by_rounded_ratios

    .. container:: inherited